The 30 Best Walk-Up Songs in Baseball History

 Mariachi Vargas, “El Mariachi Loco” (Adrian Gonzalez)

 Nothing lifts a mood quite like the high-energy horns of this traditional Mexican wedding tune.
-It helped add some atmosphere to the park whenever All-Star first baseman Adrian Gonzalez stepped up to the plate in the big leagues, and now it’s even more fitting since he has recently signed to the Guadalajara Mariachis of the Mexican League.
+It helped add some atmosphere to the park whenever All-Star first baseman Adrian Gonzalez stepped up to the plate in the big leagues, and now it’s even more fitting since he signed to the Guadalajara Mariachis of the Mexican League.

 The White Stripes, “Seven Nation Army” (Stephen Strasburg)